 The first result is for AXA advisors, and they are not utilizing sitelink extensions.
 Their ad looks sparse and doesn’t take up much space.

-The third result uses no sitelinks and has 3 words in their description – there is definitely some room for improvement here as well.
+The third result uses no sitelinks and has 3 words in its description – there is definitely some room for improvement here as well.

 4. Improving Your Quality Score